DAnaeto/portfolio/README.md

 3. Run ```npm start```

-Note: For the best UX, use a browser and disable dark mode extensions such as Dark Reader.
+For the best UX, use a browser and disable dark mode extensions such as Dark Reader.